fivebluepetals/rollback-action/README.md

 ## Slightly Deeper Dive

-In a nutshell, this is a Docker-based action, whose entrypoint (`entrypoint.sh`) checkouts the branch specified by `branch`, resets the pointer to the value provided by `revision` and does a force push.
+In a nutshell, this is a Docker-based action, whose entrypoint (`entrypoint.sh`) checks out the branch specified by `branch`, resets the pointer to the value provided by `revision` and does a force push.

-Before the shell script does that, it perform two checks:
+The script does perform two checks before doing a `--hard` reset:

 1. is revision pointer a commit within the branch
 2. is the revision pointer an ancestor of the branch